juansedev/holberton-system_engineering-devops/0x00-shell_basics/README.md

-In the file 3-listfiles I used the command "ls -l" to  show the files directory in its format long In the file 4-listmorefiles I used the command "ls -la" to show hidden files In the file 5-listfilesdigitonly I user de commad "ls -lan" to show user and group IDs
+In the file 3-listfiles I used the command "ls -l" to  show the files directory in its format long In the file 4-listmorefiles I used the command "ls -la" to show hidden files In the file 5-listfilesdigitonly I user de commad "ls -lan" to show user and group IDs In the file 7-movethatfile a file called betty was created and moved to the tmp path and its location was validated